Mission

 September 11: Suspicion of connective tissue disease and first mention of Marfan syndrome.

-The Board of Directors of the 101 Genomes Foundation consists of four statutory directors.
+The Board of Directors of the 101 Genomes Foundation is composed of four statutory directors.

-101 Genomes has partnered with the Roi Baudouin Foundation to jointly manage the 101 Genomes Fund, which is intended to raise the funds necessary to finance its activities.
+101 Genomes has partnered with the King Baudouin Foundation to jointly manage the 101 Genomes Fund, intended to raise the necessary funds for its activities.

-Donations made to 101 Genomes are paid into an account hosted by the King Baudouin Foundation and are tax deductible.
+Donations made to 101 Genomes are paid into an account held by the King Baudouin Foundation and are tax deductible.

-The partnership with the King Baudouin Foundation guarantees the tax deductibility of donations in all European countries and in many countries outside the European Union.
+Our partnership with the King Baudouin Foundation guarantees that donations are tax-deductible in all European countries and in many countries outside the European Union.

-By supporting our work, you are primarily supporting research dedicated to Marfan syndrome, but more broadly, you are supporting a genomic approach that benefits many research groups active in the field of rare diseases.
+By supporting our work, you are primarily supporting research dedicated to Marfan syndrome, but you are also more broadly supporting a genomic approach that benefits numerous research groups active in the field of rare diseases.